 I wake up to a nice day outside, perfect for biking to work.
 Since the district offices moved downtown, I have been driving half the distance and then biking to avoid parking downtown.
 It is a great ride and this town is super bike friendly, which also makes it safe.

 After a cup of coffee, I check my calendar and email before heading out.
 Today is my supervisor’s first day back at the office after a week off, and I want to make sure we are still on for our one-on-one meeting at 9:00 a.m.
 There is a lot to share with her, including learnings and next steps from my Broad Residency session last week.

 I get to the office a few minutes later than planned.
 I’m still getting used to the biking logistics.
 I spend a few minutes gathering information for the meeting with my supervisor and answering emails.
 I really enjoy our new office building.
 It has an open layout, great views of downtown and the Rockies and houses every department.
 It makes it a lot easier to interact with other people.

 The CAO’s chief of staff calls.
 She needs my help putting together some information for a meeting the CAO has tomorrow regarding one of the key projects my department is working on.
 I will need to gather input and data during the day to get the presentation put together.
-It is going to be challenging since we are all scheduled to be at the universal school leaders meeting (a half-day meeting with all the school leaders from the district to close out the year and celebrate accomplishments).
+It is going to be challenging since we are all scheduled to be at the universal school leaders meeting, which is a half-day meeting with all the school leaders from the district to close out the year and celebrate accomplishments.
 It’s a very cool event!

 I meet with my supervisor.
 We have a great debrief on what happened while she was out of the office, and I share some of the highlights from my Broad session.
 The chance to listen to distinguished speakers and visit career and technical education schools were at the top of my list.